vyly85/CNA340/README.md

 ## Getting Started

-These instructions will <do something> on your local machine for <development/experimentation/demo>
+These instructions will [do something] on your local machine for [development/experimentation/demo]

 ### Prerequisites

-<Project> requires <software and version> to run, with <additional packages, libaries, or mods>.
-The commands below will <upgrade OS and install the prerequisites>
+[Project] requires [software and version] to run, with [additional packages, libaries, or mods].
+The commands below will [upgrade OS and install the prerequisites, or do something else]

 ```
 sudo apt update